 Block 4 and beyond

 We all got the hang of it and move on with going to potty or toilet as a normal way of life.
-We achieve this when Lias turns 22 months.
-This also coincides with his ever-growing independence and his ability to manipulate his clothes.
+We achieve this when my son turned 22 months.
+This also coincided with his ever-growing independence and his ability to manipulate his clothes.

-At this point I also move on to wearing normal underwear during awake time.
+At this point we also moved on to wearing normal underwear during awake time.
 He still wears a diaper to sleep as we have not tackle night potty training yet.
 We plan to wait till after winter to do that.
 He loves his sleeping bag for now!

 22 months – toilet learning completed!